shashank1shukla/App42-Photo-Sharing/README.md

 # About App:

 App42-Photo-Sharing app is based on manual photo sharing on Windows Phone via App42CloudAPI.
-Idea behind this to share photo with your buddy
+Idea behind this to share photo with your friend and put a comment in to it.
+This app has your all friends from facebook, select a friend from list and sahre.
+This app nothing to sahre on facebook wall or your friend facebook wall.
-,means when you will upload any photo with your buddy

 # Runnnig Sample: